oracle-devrel/terraform-oci-arch-queue/README.md

 3. Select the region where you want to deploy the stack.

-4. Please choose terraform version 1.1 or above as OKE module works for that only.

-5. Follow the on-screen prompts and instructions to create the stack.
+4. Follow the on-screen prompts and instructions to create the stack.

-6. After creating the stack, click **Terraform Actions**, and select **Plan**.
+5. After creating the stack, click **Terraform Actions**, and select **Plan**.

-7. Wait for the job to be completed, and review the plan.
+6. Wait for the job to be completed, and review the plan.

     To make any changes, return to the Stack Details page, click **Edit Stack**, and make the required changes.
 Then, run the **Plan** action again.

-8. If no further changes are necessary, return to the Stack Details page, click **Terraform Actions**, and select **Apply**.
+7. If no further changes are necessary, return to the Stack Details page, click **Terraform Actions**, and select **Apply**.

 ## Validate the Deployment